Naturaily/Naturaily-netlify/_posts/2021-04-30-what-is-headless-e-commerce.md

 We suggest the latter, since headless commerce architecture offers more opportunities for growth, and is much more adaptable to changes and new ideas.

-{% image /assets/images/Moreflexibleforcustomer .jpg flexible Flexible_for_customer %}
+{% image /assets/images/Moreflexibleforcustomer.jpg flexible flexible %}

 ## What Is Headless Commerce?